aklinker1/a1/README.md

 <img width="200" src="https://user-images.githubusercontent.com/10101283/66178622-8f14d480-e62b-11e9-8db7-d18cc7885fb3.png"> &emsp;__README__

 A1 is a GraphQL framework written in Go.
 It is designed to remove boilerplate code by defining only the models returned by the API and their relationships.
-This makes setting up an entire API a peice of cake.
+This makes setting up an entire API a piece of cake.

 ## Installation and Usage